rokucommunity/rooibos/docs/index.md

 #### Gulp typescript example

-The following working gulpfile can be found in my [roku MVVM spike](https://github.com/georgejecook/rokuNavSpike/tree/feature/viewModels); but the process is as follows.
+See `gulpfile.ts`, in this project, for a robust typescript-based gulp example demonstrating how to seamlessly integrate rooibos with gulp.
+However, the process is as follows:

  - `npm install rooibos-preprocessor --save-dev`
- - Add the following to the top of gulpfile.ts `import { RooibosProcessor, createProcessorConfig, ProcessorConfig } from 'rooibos-preprocessor';`
+ - Add the following to the top of gulpfile.ts/js `import { RooibosProcessor, createProcessorConfig, ProcessorConfig } from 'rooibos-preprocessor';`
  - Create a task to process your test files, such as:

  ```
-export async function prepareTests(cb) {
+export async function prepareTests() {
   await rokuDeploy.prepublishToStaging(args);
   let config = createProcessorConfig({
 	"projectPath": "build"